CPHS/OPHS Glossary of Terms

 Emancipated Minor:

-age of legal competency as defined by state law (for such purposes
+of legal competency as defined by state law (for such purposes as consenting

 Encryption: